CheckPointSW/sdn/README.md

 logic for forwarding the traffic in the network is centralized in a single software component called the _controller_.

-The idea of this proof of concept project, is to add a Check Point gateway, such that depending on a configurable policy, traffic in the network would either bypass the gateway or will be forwarded to the gateway to decide on what to do (depending on its own policy).
+The idea of this proof of concept project, is to integrate a firewall gateway into an SDN cotrolled network, such that depending on a configurable policy, traffic in the network would either bypass the gateway or will be forwarded to the gateway to decide on what to do (depending on the gateway policy).

 Whenever a switch encounters an unknown packet it will forward it to the controller.